TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 POLAR-ITER
    Sets the maximum number of conjugate gradient iterations to be used in the solution of the self-consistent mutual induced dipoles.
 The default values in the absence of the keyword is 100 iterations.

+.. index:: POLAR-PRINT
+.. _KEY-POLAR-PRINT:

+POLAR-PRINT
+   Turns on printing of the number of iterations and final RMS residual for each conjugate gradient solution of the self-consistent induced dipoles.
+By default in the absence of the POLAR-PRINT keyword this information is not printed unless DEBUG output is enabled.

 .. index:: POLAR-PREDICT
 .. _KEY-POLAR-PREDICT: